 The trip takes approximately 2 hours and 30 minutes, and regular departures are made from the centrally located bus station, Estación de Autobuses.

-Check prices and timetables with Omio here:
+Check prices and timetables with Omio.

-MAP / RONDA DAY TRIP
+MAP: RONDA DAY TRIP

-START / CHURROS
+START WITH CHURROS

-We loved starting our day trip to Ronda with churros at Churrería Alba.
+It’s almost essential to start your day trip to Ronda with churros at Churrería Alba.

 They serve traditional Spanish breakfast with some of the best churros in town.
 The bustling local atmosphere, with tables out on the busy street, makes it a great introduction to local life in Ronda.